Are voter ID laws aimed to disenfranchise people from exercising there right to vote or an effort to prevent voter fraud?

 The state’s new voter ID law has garnered national attention and a raging debate.
 It was passed earlier this year and takes effect in the Nov.
 6 general election.

-Schmidt Kramer encourages everyone to vote in this November's election.
-If you have any questions about the new voter ID law in Pennsylvania contact Central Pennsylvania based Schmidt Kramer Injury Lawyers and we will help you with finding out information to make sure you have the proper ID to vote..
+Schmidt Kramer encourages everyone to vote in this November’s election.
+If you have any questions about the new voter ID law in Pennsylvania contact an injury lawyer at Schmidt Kramer and we will help you with finding out information to make sure you have the proper ID to vote.